OctopusDeploy/blog/blog/2024-09/inside-devops-thiago-marcolino/index.md

 This post is the next in our [Inside DevOps series](https://octopus.com/blog/tag/Inside%20DevOps), where we share lessons learned from those on the frontlines of DevOps.

-Hear from Thiago Marcolino, Platform Engineer with NewDay.
-NewDay is a leading provider of consumer credit in the UK.
+Hear from [Thiago Marcolino](https://www.linkedin.com/in/thiagomarcolinodasilva/), Platform Engineer with [YLD](https://www.linkedin.com/company/yld/), a software engineering consultancy company.
+Thiago currently supports [NewDay](https://www.linkedin.com/company/newday/), a leading provider of consumer credit in the UK.

 **What is DevOps to you?
 How do you define it?**